Phase 1: Oregon/Idaho

 Step 1: Rural Oregonians collect signatures to get greater idaho on their county ballot, or convince county commissioners to put a question on the ballot.

-Step 2: government of Idaho does analysis and holds hearings.
+Step 3: Government of Idaho does analysis and holds hearings.

-Step 3: state legislatures make a deal and pass it.
+Step 4: Citizens convince the state legislatures to make a compact with the other state and pass it

-Step 4: hopefully the deal includes a plebiscite for rural Oregon to approve or disapprove the final deal.
+Step 5: hopefully the compact includes a plebiscite for rural Oregon to approve or disapprove the final compact.

 The Washington State counties that Idaho would accept (Columbia, Garfield, and Asotin) don’t have many people, so it will be hard to get the Washington State Legislature’s attention until we have success in Oregon.